hikarimusic/hikarimusic.github.io/_note/medicine.md

   * **Medulla oblongata**: CN VIII, CN IX, CN X, CN XI, CN XII
   * **Arrangement**: Somatic efferent - visceral efferent - visceral afferent - somatic afferent (medial to lateral)
 * **Tract**
-  * **Medial lemniscus**: Proprioception and touch of body, from gracile and cuneate nucleus to VPL nucleus (through internal arcuate fiber)
+  * **Medial lemniscus**: Proprioception and light touch of body, from gracile and cuneate nucleus to VPL nucleus (through internal arcuate fiber)
-  * **Spinal lemniscus**: Temperature and nociception of body, from posterior horn cell to VPL nucleus
+  * **Spinal lemniscus**: Temperature and pain and crude touch of body, from posterior horn cell to VPL nucleus
-  * **Trigeminalthalamic tract**: Proprioception and touch of head from trigeminal pontine nucleus to VPM nuclus
+  * **Trigeminothalamic tract**: Proprioception and light touch and crude touch of head, from trigeminal pontine nucleus to VPM nuclus
-  * **Trigeminal lemniscus**: Temperature and nociception of head, from trigeminal spinal nucleus to VPM nucleus
+  * **Trigeminal lemniscus**: Temperature and pain of head, from trigeminal spinal nucleus to VPM nucleus
   * **Lateral lemniscus**: Auditory, from superior olivary nucleus to inferior colliculus
   * **Medial longitudinal fasciculus**: Balance and eye conjugated motion, from vestibular nucleus to CN III IV V nucleus
 * **Reticular formation**